Telangana Phone tapping case: Political parties indulge in war of words | Politics

 ''I demand a high-level probe, a judicial inquiry on this,'' Kishan Reddy said.

+The phone tapping case is rocking Telangana with the recent arrest of two additional superintendents of police.
+Earlier, a DSP was arrested in the case in connection with the alleged phone tapping of opposition leaders and destroying certain computer systems and official data during the previous BRS government.

-Addressing a party meeting, KT Rama Rao, working president of the BRS party, accused Chief Minister Revanth Reddy of distracting the public from issues by selectively leaking information that phone tapping was done during the previous BRS government to certain media channels.
+Addressing a party meeting, KT Rama Rao, working president of the BRS, accused Chief Minister Revanth Reddy of distracting the public from issues by selectively leaking information that phone tapping was done during the previous BRS government to certain media channels.

 "You (Congress government) promised Rs 2,500 financial assistance to women.
 It is not being implemented.
 You promised Rs 4,000 pension to old people.
 It is not there (not implemented)…In order to cover the failures, you are saying phones were tapped.
 You are not giving us the details (of phone tapping), but you are giving leaks to youtube channels and some media," Rama Rao alleged.